HCiPC B203-1 HCL-SD525-6LA Router/PC Hardware Overview

 HCiPC has several different models that all look quite similar, which can make things a littel confusing, but there's a lot of good potential here.
 For example, they have slightly newer models that come with 8 built-in Intel NICs, which is even better if you're looking to set up a router and need the extra ports (you might not even need a switch this way).
 Other units include the aforementioned desktop model, as-well as a deeper unit that gives you space for a total of four hard drives.
 Lastly, they tend to sell two models; one includes the RAM (usually 4GB) and SSD (usually 64GB), but they also often have a barebones model which excludes the two.
 This might be a good choice if you're either planning to use a larger SSD or already have RAM and SSD.

 You can find HCiPC's computers on AliExpress, they have an official store there.
-When selecting the unit you want, be sure to read all details carefully as some they have multiple options available that have small but important differences.
-As mentioned before, I highly recommend you also contact them to ensure the unit you have chosen has all the features you consider important, so you won't get any surprises when the unit actually arrives.
+When selecting the unit you want, be sure to read all details carefully as some have multiple options available that have small but important differences.
+As mentioned before, I highly recommend you contact them before ordering to ensure the unit has all the features you need, so you won't get any surprises when the unit actually arrives.